Gerbs2193/WSAA---coursework/README.md

 Using both urls, you are to create a program that will print the current weather from one and the current wind direction from the other.

 **Step 1**
-Ensure you have all python and the requests library installed on your computer.
+Ensure you have python and the requests library installed on your computer.
 Both will be needed for this task.

 **Step 2**
 Going by my own attempt; define two functions that each independently fetch weather data from two separate API's.
 The main function was used to ensure this script runs properly